angelmvilchez/youtube_pipeline/README.md

 ## Description

+This project processes and cleans YouTube US trending video data for storage in a data warehouse, enabling data-driven insights, reports, and visualizations.

 The main program is divided into three pieces of code _extract_, _transform_ and _load_ which all can be found in the [src](/src) directory.
 Each code contains a function and each function is executed in the [main script](/src/main.py).

 ### Extract